 If you want Firefox to load the previous browsing session, meaning all windows and tabs open when you exited the browser the last time, then you need to configure it that way first.

-On the General preferences tab, select "show my windows and tabs from last time" next to "When Firefox starts.
+On the General preferences tab, select "Restore previous session" next to "Startup.

-If all pages are open that you want reopened when Firefox opens, click on the "use current pages" button to add them all at once to the home page field.
+If all pages are open that you want reopened when Firefox opens, click on the "use current page" button to add them all at once to the home page field.